 - How far can I run comfortably right now?

 When I decided that I was going to start training for a half marathon I was already capable of running three miles.
 I spent an incredibly boring amount of time on the elliptical to help me build enough aerobic endurance to make that a possibility.
 I knew I didn’t want to have a time goal for race day, which would actually make picking a training plan simple for me after I looked at every training plan on the planet.
-I ended up committing to this 12-week half marathon training plan for beginner runners from halfmarathons.net:
+I ended up committing to this 12 week training plan for beginner runners from halfmarathons.net:

 What I loved about this plan was that it was fool (Kerry) proof.
 There was literally no way I could screw up.
 I just had to put one foot in front of the other.
 I could feel out my pace during the week and build up my endurance for the long runs at the end of the week.
 The other great thing about this training plan is there’s no cross-training ingrained into it, which is great for those of us that don’t have a gym membership or a bike (especially those of us that crash into things on bike rides).

 You can switch around what days are your rest days, but it’s incredibly important to make sure you only run three days in a row without a rest day and that you also have a rest day the day after your long run.
 Trust me, your body will need it!
 Don’t be stupid like me and try to run four miles the day after you ran 12.
 If you’re in the same place I was before training for my first half marathon and you don’t have a time goal, I highly recommend this plan.
 It doesn’t get more simple than this!

 Halfmarathons.net is the only place I recommend new runners to go to when it’s time to start training because they make it SO easy.
 Depending on how new you are to running and how far in advance you want to start training, they have individualized plans lasting from eight to 20 weeks long.
 They’re completely straightforward and a life-saver to beginner runners.
 Seriously, zero brain power is necessary to follow it.